moorepants/dissertation/eom.rst

 is they do not show up in the essential dynamical equations of motion.
 These are the location of the ground contact point, :math:`q_1` and :math:`q_2`, the yaw angle, :math:`q_3`, and the wheel angles, :math:`q_6` and :math:`q_8`.
-The model is also energy conserving, but not Hamiltonian.
-Furthermore, the open loop model (i.e. inputs equal zero) exhibits stability during certain regimes of configuration.
+The model is also energy conserving, because !!! contacts points do no work, the open loop model (i.e. inputs equal zero) exhibits stability during certain regimes of configuration.
 The system has left half plane zeros, which give it a non-minimal phase behavior.
 Numerous studies have revealed these facts: